Understanding Blue Green Deployment Strategy

 In service discovery-based approach we use a service registry where services will be registered.
 Let’s take for example Netflix Eureka service registry.
 So, consumers of the service will not directly invoke specified endpoint URLs but will lookup URLs for services they want to invoke from the registry and then invoke those URLs.

 We first need to make the service instances Discoverable.
 We do this by enabling Discovery Client with the annotation @EnableDiscoveryClient on the Spring Boot app main class.
-Before that, we need to add below dependency into our Spring Boot project.
+Before that, we need to add the below dependency into our Spring Boot project.

 - Deploy the new version of the service without registering it in the service registry.
 This is the Green version.
 The Live version we will call Blue version.
 We perform validation tests on the Green version independently.